 Perafita Winery is located at Carretera de Cadaques s/n, 17488 Cadaqués, Province of Girona, Spain.

-Where to Eat in Cadaqués – Enoteca MF
+Where To Eat In Cadaqués – Enoteca MF

 Also owned by the Martin Faixó family and just a ten-minute drive from the Perafita winery, Enoteca MF is a seaside tapas bar located in Cadaqués just meters from the Mediterranean sea.
 With a front-row view of local fishing boats and a mixture of locals and tourists, this spot may well be the best place to dine in Cadaqués.

-But what about the food?
 Enoteca MF serves a daily selection of local fare, much of it freshly caught and prepared to order.
 Our bread service included the obligatory Catalan favorite Pan con Tomate featuring tomatoes and garlic that we sliced and spread on our own.
 A daily chalkboard listed offerings like fresh anchovies and botifarra sausage served with local rovellon mushrooms.

 As if running a restaurant and winery weren’t enough, the Martin-Faixo family also runs a successful fishing operation.
 Yes, that means we were privileged to munch on tuna tataki caught that morning.
 We also enjoyed preserved tuna conserva cleverly served in a metal can along with house-made Catalan style anchovies or ‘anxoves.

 Not surprisingly, Enoteca MF exclusively serves wine from the Perafita winery.
-After the wine tasting, we knew which wines we liked best but instead opted for MF’s own craft beer (Yes, they brew beer too.
+After the wine tasting, we knew which wines we liked best but instead opted for MF’s own craft beer.
+Yes, they brew beer too.

-Enoteca MF is located at Plaja D’es Poal – Es Poal Beach, 17488 Cadaqués, Girona, Spain.
+Enoteca MF is located at Plaja D’es Poal – Es Poal Beach>17488 Cadaqués, Girona, >Spain.

-What to Do in Cadaqués – Visit Dali’s House in Portlligat
+What To Do In Cadaqués – Visit Dali’s House In Portlligat

 Since a visit to Cadaqués would be incomplete without a visit to Casa Dali, eccentric realist Salvador Dali’s seaside estate, we climbed the winding lane behind Enoteca MF for a visit right after lunch.
 Quirky, like its owner and resident of over 50 years, this visit ended up being a highlight of our day.

 We loved the art installations (especially the eggs) and the pool area with its lip-shaped bench, pop art (think Andy Warhol) and stellar view of the sea so much that we lingered to gaze at the bay until dusk.

 Dali’s House in Portlligat is located at Platja Portlligat, s/n, 17488 Cadaqués, Girona, Spain.

-There are many wonderful hotels in Costa Brava, and Cadaqués is no exception.
-Although we did not sleep in Cadaqués, we highly recommend an overnight stay in this seaside town.
+Although we didn’t sleep in Cadaqués, we highly recommend an overnight stay in this seaside town.
 As we drove along the mountain curves in the dark, we wished we were instead enjoying a cocktail with a view of the sea.
-Check here to explore the best rates for hotels in Cadaqués.
+Next time.